collabnix/kubelabs/Helm101/helm-charts.md

 {{ include "included_template" $value | indent 2 }}
 ```

 The next notable addition is the ```required``` keyword.
-Declaring a entry as required would means that an empty entry would result in an error, resulting in the template refusing to render.
+Declaring an entry as required would mean that an empty entry would result in an error, resulting in the template refusing to render.

 ```yaml
 {{ required "A valid foo is required!" .Values.foo }}